ilfrich/quick-n-dirty-utils/README.md

 ### Date / Time

-All date / time functions use `moment` (MomentJS, the de-factor standard library for date/time) to provide the functionality.
+All date / time functions use `luxon` (Luxon, the de-factor standard library for date/time) to provide the functionality.

 #### `formatDate(date, format)`
-Converts a `Date` object or `moment` object into a string for quick display of dates **without** a time component.
-The default format is `YYYY-MM-DD`.
+Converts a `Date` object, Unix timestamp or `luxon.DateTime` object into a string for quick display of dates **without** a time component.
+The default format is `yyyy-MM-dd`.

 Example: